All Episodes

 That's all this is.

-They've got nothing else but their past.
+They've got nothing else but their past, their glorious past.

-Yeah, that's real glory for you Democrats.
+Yeah, that's real glory for you, Democrats.

 It gave you George McGovern.